berkdurmus/trace-station/README.md

 - Prompt Management: We can implement a re-usable prompt templates and we can use based on the agent we want, it could be something like enum or a constant.

+- Improve RAG: We can apply re-ranking to improve quality of relevant docs.

 - BE + FE: This is a full CLI app, we can create backend api + frontend for this.

 - Better errorHandling.
 Adding error service, handles many errors based on circumstances.